-The achievements of Yao as described in Yaodian can be roughly divided into three sections: the first section is from "Now on examining into the ancient (日若稽古)" to "reaching to heaven above and earth beneath (格于上下)".
+The achievements of Yao as described in Yaodian can be roughly divided into three sections: the first section is from "Now on examining into the ancient (曰若稽古)" to "reaching to heaven above and earth beneath (格于上下)".
 It is a general description of Yao's virtues.
 The second section begins from "he was able to display his superior virtue (克明俊德)" and ends at "abundant merits will be universally diffused (庶绩咸熙)".
 It tells about the achievements of Yao in aspect of the affairs belongs to Heaven (属天).
 The third section is the part between "the emperor said who will enquire for one (帝曰畴咨若时登)" and "the emperor said to them, take care (帝曰钦哉)", which is specifically referred to the affairs on the earth (属地).

 Judging from these three sections, the clue is remarkably clear that the knowledge and political affairs had been separated into two parts which corresponded to Heaven and Earth.
 This pattern was created by Zhuanxu (颛顼) and the first symbol of it was called "disconnection of Heaven from Earth (绝地天通)" In accordance with this design, the heavenly knowledge was monopolized by Nanzheng (南正), whose name was Zhong (重).
 Xihe (羲和), mentioned in Yaodian, clearly had a relationship with Zhong.
-The purpose of "disconnection of Heaven from Earth (绝地
+The purpose of "disconnection of Heaven from Earth (绝地天通)" was to achieve the legitimacy of regime by Monopolistic control of the knowledge of Heaven.
+Because of this foundation, the one controls the political power can domain the world as "Tianzi (天子)", which literally means "the son of Heaven".
+In the era of Yao, Xihe was still granted by

-2 The conception of Regime (政) and Governance (治) in this paper was different from the meaning in general.
 They correspond to two of the special appearance of China's ancient political culture.
-Governance (治) means approximate to literal meaning.
+Governance ( $\H$ ) means approximate to literal meaning.
 However, Its Objects include not only the human community, but also associated with the whole world outside of the people.
-Regime (政) refers to a entity of power overriding the entities of governance power in ancient China.
-The most typical representation was Tianxia (天下) which was established by Huangdi.
+Regime ( $\not$ ) refers to a entity of power overriding the entities of governance power in ancient China.
+The most typical representation was Tianxia ( $\not$ T) which was established by Huangdi.

-3 In this article, all of the quote of Shoo King according to: W. H. Medhurst trans., The Shoo King, or the historical classic: being the most ancient authentic record of the annals of the chinese empire: illustrated by later commentators, At the Mission Press, 1846.
+In this article, all of the quote of Shoo King according to: W. H. Medhurst trans., The Shoo King, or the historical classic: being the most ancient authentic record of the annals of the chinese empire: illustrated by later commentators, At the Mission Press, 1846.
 It is a fact that this translation had many unsatisfactory.
 For more accurate expression, I made some changes at necessary, and attach the original Chinese for reference.
 In general, Chinese version base on Li xueqin (李学勤) ed., ShangShu Zhengyi (尚书正义), Beijing: Beijing University press, 1999.